Easy Chicken Cordon Bleu

-There’s no reason to fuss over finicky chicken cordon bleu recipes when this easy chicken cordon bleu, casserole-style, is simple and just as delicious!
+There’s no reason to fuss over finicky chicken cordon bleu recipes when this easy, casserole-style chicken cordon bleu is just as delicious!

 Considering it is still a very strong dinner staple in my house, I wanted to give it a moment in the spotlight.
-I updated pictures and added extra recipe notes.
 Basically, I want to give you a little encouragement to just make it already, and I think you’ll be happy about that.

 But sometimes I want an easier way with less work and all the same delicious flavor and taste.

 I’m good with any or all of those titles.
 When easy is this delicious, you don’t care about those kinds of things.

 Simply put, you take boneless, skinless chicken breasts and cut them in half lengthwise to make two thinner chicken breast cutlets.
 You can also just use thin pieces of chicken or pound the chicken thin; I’m telling you, this recipe is not fussy.

 My kids go nuts over this meal, and it is often a Sunday dinner staple since it can be made ahead of time.
 I’ve included make-ahead details below the recipe.

 I’ve even included a little note in the recipe about how I make this even more family-friendly by cubing the chicken and making it a bit more casserole-style.

 So yeah, maybe this version isn’t quite as pretty as good ol’ classic chicken cordon bleu, but when your hungry husband and five kids are devouring dinner like they haven’t eaten in a year, pretty is the last thing they have on their minds.